 Jenny Lefcourt, a native New Yorker, originally landed in Paris to study French film during her PhD at Harvard.

 Jenny runs the company out of our Soho office in NYC.
-She lives on the Upper West Side with the talented photographer James Robinson (http://www.
+She lives on the Upper West Side with the talented photographer James Robinson and their daughter, Zoe, born Feb.
+2012.

 Nick Gorevic had his first taste of Natural Wine (Marcel Lapierre’s Morgon) in 2008, and hasn’t looked back since.
 Shortly there after he made a pilgrimage to France with his wife, who was getting her masters in French, where they lived for 1 year.
 He worked the harvest at Chateau Cambon (Domaine Lapierre’s second label), and spent the time attending every Natural Wine Tasting he could, and visiting every Winemaker he could find.
 When he returned in the fall of 2010 he sought out Jenny with a desire to bring what he learned to the New York City wine scene.
 Nick is also responsible for the design of this website, and all Jenny & François social media.
-He lives in Brooklyn with his wife and daughter Lila, born in February 2012.
+He lives in Brooklyn with his wife and daughter Lila, born in February 2012 and he consults on the wine list at June, a natural wine bar in Cobble Hill, Brooklyn.

 Phil Sareil began his career in wine in 1987 working in Kermit Lynch’s now famous Berkeley wine shop.
 In 1988, he tasted Marcel Lapierre’s wine at his uncle’s house in France, and after he showed the wine to Kermit, he began importing the wine in 1989.
 He worked the harvest at Domaine Lapierre in 1997, and after that moved to New York to work in wholesale wine distribution.
 During that time he worked for Winebow, Polaner Selections, and finally at Kermit Lynch as a regional sales manager.
 After 25 years in the trade, Phil is as passionate as ever about wine and Jenny & François Selections is a perfect fit to continue his passion.